Melanoplus alabamae

 Identification

-As a member of the Melanoplinae, this possesses the characteristic -throated trait: a peg-like jutting from beneath the "neck" ( surface of the ).
+As a member of the Melanoplinae, this possesses the characteristic spur-throated trait: a peg-like process jutting from beneath the "neck" ( surface of the ).
 This feature is not obvious without close examination of the specimen.
 Specific diagnostic features distinguishing M. alabamae from other Melanoplus species are not documented in available sources.

 Distribution

 Recorded from Alabama; present in North America.
-Specific associations and range details beyond the locality are not documented.
+Specific associations and range details beyond the type locality are not documented.